 Iceland cell phone coverage can be a bit difficult in certain areas.
-While you'll obviously be fine in cities and larger towns, some areas of Iceland are quite remote.
+While you'll obviously be fine in cities and larger towns, which will also have strong WIFI connections, some areas of Iceland are quite remote.
 The Eastfjords and the Westfjords, for example, might have a spotty coverage map.
 The Highlands, Iceland's wild and rugged interior, is not known for having the best cell service.

 Another factor to take into account, besides the Iceland cell phone coverage map, is whether or not your phone will actually work here.
 North American phones don't always work in Europe, and vice versa.
 They use different systems which are incompatible.
 However, there's an easy solution.
 If you have an unlocked phone, all you have to do is get an Iceland SIM card and switch it out with the SIM currently in your phone.